Old Warden Airfield

 2.1.6 – All flights beginning or ending at Old Warden Airfield are to be notified by contacting the Visitor Centre (or ATS when this service is operational) stating the pilot’s name, the number of persons on board, the purpose of the flight and the final destination.
 Any aircraft activity other than a normal take-off and landing must be notified when booking in/out.

-2.1.8 – A Standard Overhead Join is required as detailed in General Aviation Safety Sense Leaflet – Aerodrome Sense.
-This is essential so as to give as much notice of the impending landing as possible to other airfield users which may not be monitoring the aerodrome frequency.
+2.1.9 – A Standard Overhead Join is required at 1800ft aal and as detailed in the SKYWAY CODE.
+This is essential so as to give as much notice of the impending landing as possible to other airfield users, which may not be monitoring the aerodrome frequency.
 Examples of such users might include; Shuttleworth Collection display practice/test flying in non-radio aircraft, radio control model flying, and airfield maintenance/grass cutting.
 Model aircraft flying will cease, and drivers of maintenance vehicles will clear the manoeuvring area when they become aware that an aircraft is in the circuit to land.
 In addition, aircraft commanders must look out for animals (domestic, farm and wild) which may have strayed onto the airfield.

-2.1.9 – Only Runway 03/21 is available to visiting aircraft.
+2.1.10 – Only Runway 03/21 is available to visiting aircraft.
 The use of any other runway is prohibited to visiting aircraft due to potential hazards which a visiting pilot is unlikely to be aware of.
 However, visiting pilots must be aware that in certain wind conditions any of the other runways may be in use by resident aircraft.
-Runway 03/21 lies between the aerodrome boundary hedge to the north east and College Road to the south west.
+Runway 03/21 lies between the aerodrome boundary hedge to the northeast and College Road to the south-west.

 NB: With moderate and higher wind speeds pilots should expect to encounter sink/turbulence on the approach to, and climb out from, all runways.
 Furthermore, pilots are also reminded that in moderate and higher wind speeds the wind gradient close to the surface can result in loss of airspeed and lift during the landing flare.
 In the past, these effects have caught out highly experienced pilots be they heavy warbirds or microlight type aircraft.

-2.1.10 – A part-time runway extension lies to the south-west of College Road but this extension is only made available to aircraft on special occasions.
+2.1.11 – A part-time runway extension lies to the south-west of College Road, but this extension is only made available to aircraft on special occasions.

-2.1.11 – College Road, 30m from the Runway 03 threshold, is a private road but is in regular use by estate vehicles and pedestrians.
-Road signage on College Road requires drivers to stop and give way to aircraft; BUT pilots are advised to fly defensively and treat the behaviour of ground traffic using College Road as unpredictable.
+2.1.12 – College Road, 30m from the Runway 03 threshold, is a private road but is in regular use by estate vehicles and pedestrians.
+Road signage on College Road requires drivers to stop and give way to aircraft, BUT pilots are advised to fly defensively and treat the behaviour of ground traffic using College Road as

 Hill Lane, a public road that lies immediately beyond the aerodrome boundary hedge to the north-east is close to the Runway 21 threshold and may be used by high sided vehicles.

-2.2.1 – No turns shall be made following take-off (except in emergency) below 500ft agl.
+2.2.1 – No turns shall be made following take-off (except in an emergency) below 500ft aal.
 Circuit direction is as published in the UK AIP.

 2.2.3 – Pilots reporting “Downwind” shall declare their intentions e.g. “Landing”, “Touch and Go” or “Go Around”.